 If the concept embraces a particular historical architectural style, our primary concern in addressing this aspect of the design will be that we detail the home accurately.
 No watered-down versions of the classics.
 Certain established architectural styles have survived, and continue to flourish today, because of the time-tested beauty of their massing and detailing.
 Getting these right is essential.
 That said, of equal importance is integrating the historical detailing with an artful design/layout that flows and is clean, warm and relaxed.

 Frequently the concept for a new project does not address a specific historical style.
 Often when this is the case we look to the vernacular of our southern California environment for inspiration.
 Integrating specific materials, playing with the adjacency of spaces, embracing indoor/outdoor living, etc., are all examples of jumping-off points for overall concepts, as well as specific aspects of the design.

 Anchoring the project to its site, as well as respecting the adjacent urban fabric, are key elements in the initial layout.
 Understanding the proximity, size and height of adjacent buildings, as well as identifying opportunities for views and maximizing light and air, are all important aspects of the initial design.

 Getting back to the original, straight-forward question initially asked by my new acquaintance in the first paragraph above, can you imagine the look on their face when I finish articulating all of the above info. in response to their simple question?
-With completely glazed-over eyes, I imagine them blurting out, “Check, please!” at their first opportunity.
+With completely glazed-over eyes, I imagine them mumbling something about “needing a refill” and fading into the night.

 So, in the spirit of brevity and out of respect for future cocktail party companion’s time and patience (also assuming they might actually know who designed the addition to the Guggenheim) our signature style is timeless, memorable architectural design.